The6eyes/HigherOrLower-CLI/GameRules.md

 # What is Higher or Lower?

-The `Higher or Lower` game is a a simple number-guessing game where:
+The `Higher or Lower` game is a simple number-guessing game where:
 1. The computer picks a random number.
 2. The player guesses the number.
 3. The game provides feedback on whether the guess is too high or too low.